 What is the Total Loan Amount?

 The total loan amount is a combination of the amount you borrow plus the fees you pay.
+Sometimes you are forced to include the fees within your loan, or you can pay out of pocket for them.
 Each loan has a different total loan amount.
 For example, credit cards charge only interest – there aren’t any other fees associated with it unless you miss a payment and are charged a late fee.

-Other loans, such as personal loans and mortgage loans charge fees, aka closing costs.
+Other loans, such as personal loans and mortgage loans charge fees, aka closing costs, also known as “points.”.
 You might pay an origination fee, processing fee, underwriting fee, and title fees as a few examples.

 To figure the total loan amount on your loan, you’ll need the principal (amount you borrow), monthly interest, loan term (how long you have to repay the loan), and the total fees.